Vichu95/Scotty/README.md

 This is the first commit with both Github and Gitlab synced.
-Testing,,,
+Adding a line in new branch test1